GDQuest/gdscript-docs-maker/README.md

 Docstring or doc-comments in GDScript don't have any special markup.

-You can document classes, properties, and functions with comment blocks placed on the line before their definition:
+You can document classes, properties, and functions with comment blocks placed on the line before their definition.

+Example of docstrings for Godot 3:

 ```gdscript
 # A linear and angular amount of acceleration.